Utah Nursing Home Sexual Assault Lawyers

 Our dedicated team will investigate your sexual assault claim thoroughly and provide the support and guidance you need throughout the legal process.
 We are experienced negotiators and trial lawyers who will work to secure fair compensation on behalf of victims and who are committed to holding at-fault nursing home facilities accountable.

-Contact Elder Care Injury at (801) 997-5019 for a confidential consultation and take the first step towards seeking justice.
+Call Elder Care Injury at (801) 997-5019 or send us a message for a confidential consultation and take the first step towards seeking justice.

 Have Questions?